 Behavioral analytics and Fileless malware

 Since most of the regular antivirus programs use signatures to identify a malware file, the fileless malware is hard to detect.
-Thus, the security firms use behavioral analytics to detect the malware.
+Thus, security firms use behavioral analytics to detect malware.
 This new security solution is designed to tackle the previous attacks and behavior of the users and computers.
 Any abnormal behavior which points to malicious content is then notified with alerts.